dbrugne/donut/NEXT.md

 ```

 - add per-room drawer with preferences: mention, new message, someone enter (to true by default for owner or op), promoted
+  * Add topic and user enter in global preferences (where I choose channels of notifications)
+  * On per room preferences set only: Avoid notifications for this room
 - add "to notify" detection on handlers and create database entities
 - implement consumers